saltukalakus/PixelLock/README.md

 ## 🧪 Running Tests 🧪

-To run end-to-end tests execute the `cargo test` command in the project root director.
+To run end-to-end tests execute the `cargo test` command in the project root directory.

 ```bash
 > cargo test